Manu-Andaluz/Price-Table/README.md

-# Price-Table
- Project that allowed me to practice CSS and HTML
+# Project that allowed me to practice CSS and HTML